 \end{lemma} \begin{proof} Again, we only consider one fixed dimension and denote the coordinate of a vertex $u \in U_k$ in this dimension by $x_u$.
 Note that by \cref{lem:monotonicity}, we may assume that the vertices $v_2, \ldots, v_k$ all have the same weight.
+We further refer to the connection threshold between any $u \in U_k \setminus \{v_1\}$ and $v_1$ as $t_0$ and to the connection threshold between two vertices in $U_k \setminus \{v_1\}$ as $t_u$.
 This enables us to set the origin of our coordinate system such that $x_u$ takes values in $[0, 2t_0]$ for all $u \in U_k$, i.e., such that $x_{v_1} = t_0$.
 Recall that for all $u \in U_k \setminus \{v_1\}$, $x_u$ is a uniformly distributed random variable.
-We further refer to the connection threshold between any $u \in U_k \setminus \{v_1\}$ and $v_1$ as $t_0$ and to the connection threshold between two vertices in $U_k \setminus \{v_1\}$ as $t_u$.

 We refer to the event that the pairwise distance in the coordinates of all $u,v \in U_k \setminus \{v_1\}$ in our fixed dimension is below the connection threshold $t_{uv}$ as $U_k$ being a \emph{1-D clique}.
 We calculate $p \coloneqq \Pr{U_k \text{ is 1-D clique} \mid \Event{\text{star}}^c}$ by integrating over the conditional probability $\Pr{U_k \text{ is 1-D clique} \mid \Event{\text{star}}^c, x_{max}}$ where $x_{max}$ is the coordinate of the rightmost vertex (the one with largest coordinate) in $U_k \setminus \{v_1\}$.
 Note that $U_k$ is a 1-D clique if and only if we have $|x_u - x_{max}| \le t_u$ for all $u \in U_k\setminus \{v_1\}$.
 We further note that It remains to derive the distribution of $x_{max}$.
 For this, we derive its density function as With this, we may deduce Since $\Pr{U_k \text{ is clique} \mid \Event{\text{star}}^c} = \Pr{U_k \text{ is 1-D clique} \mid \Event{\text{star}}^c}^d$, this finishes the proof. \end{proof}